RThomas96/Medical-Image-3D-Visualisation-Software/MANUAL.md

 [LIMITATION] The display toggle affect all the opened objects, there is no interface for per object display management.
 It is important to note that this is an interface issue only, all the code is ready to welcome this feature.

+#### Alpha blending

+If you have multiple images opened, it is possible to enable the MultiView option in the [Display] section, this enable the use of the alpha slider.
+By changing the slider value the user can change the transparency allowing the visualisation of two images simulaneously.

 ####Color control: unsegmented mode
 For visualisation the software map each pixel value of the image with a color.
 This color map can be controlled using two different modes, the segmented and unsegmented mode, that can be acceded throught the bottom pannel.